ryanoglesby08/javascript-workshop/code/3/share/guide.md

 At this point, we start the transition from a collection of HTML and JavaScript files, into an application in a more true sense of the word.

-** In addition to lines that start with `$`, lines that start with [DO] mean you should do what it is telling you.
-I'm marking them so you don't miss them. **

 1. Initialize the directory as an npm project.